This article originally appeared in the Summer 2016 Gaming & Leisure Magazine.

 Once management has identified the existing culture, executives must then be willing to relate to it as merely the current paradigm for doing business in the company—”a way of working” rather than “the way the business works”—and then take responsibility for how they, and everyone else in the organization, participate in and reinforce that same culture.
 Only then is it possible to begin to design a corporate culture from the future to which senior management is committed, a culture that can be a source of competitive advantage, as opposed to being an attempt to fix, change, or improve on the past.

 In a designed culture, people naturally innovate to fulfill the vision.
-In other words a designed culture pulls for the realization of the vision, strategy and intended results.
-This gives access to the extraordinary accomplishments and to producing measurable results that are beyond the predictable.
+In other words, a designed culture pulls for the realization of the vision, strategy and intended results.
+This gives access to extraordinary accomplishments and to producing measurable results that are beyond the predictable.

 Where do you start?
 At a high level:

 - Speculate on multiple scenarios for what the market will be like in the future (customer preferences, technologies available, social, economic, and political conditions, etc.) and upon what assumptions your scenarios rest.

 - What kind of company would be successful in such a future?

 - What kind of corporate culture would such a company have?

 A healthcare EVP recently told me about designing their culture, which they say is the reason that they have gone from an average to one of the top 10% health systems nationally over the last six years.